Venoshocker95/Indoor-Outdoor-Archery-Timer-in-C/README.md

 # Indoor-Outdoor-Archery-Timer-in-C
-A tiny C command-line timer, to be used during training
+A tiny C command-line timer, to be used during archery training